lmuntaner/tech-introduction-product-people/docs/recommended-prework/first-js-program.md

 ## Setup

-You will first need `node` installed.
+You first need `node` installed.

-If you already has `node` installed, skip this step.
+If you already have `node` installed, skip this step.

 Otherwise, go to [nodejs.org](https://nodejs.org/en/) and follow the installation steps.